Saving the princess is always a feel-good fairy tale.

 Presentation:

-The Princess bride is a light family friendly flick for all ages that is one of the most fun feel good movies set in the medieval era.
-Itโs visually and tonally comparable to Steven Spielberg epics like Raiders of the Lost ark blending humor and sword dueling action with appropriate balance.
+The Princess Bride is a light family friendly flick for all ages that is one of the most fun feel good movies set in the medieval era.
+Itโs visually and tonally comparable to Steven Spielberg epics like Raiders of the Lost Ark blending humor and sword dueling action with appropriate balance.
+Itโs a lighthearted, very PG and safe film.
+If you like those types of films, then this will be a perfect movie for you and is beloved by many for its nostalgia.

 Conclusion:

 In 2024 this save the princess fairy tale feels outdated but could still be a film that youโll enjoy watching by yourself.
 For the serious cinema enjoyers it might feel cliche because itโs not really ashamed or pretending to be anything bigger.
-If you like Indian Jones style epics, this adventure is one you wouldnโt mind watching again and again, even if itโs associated with cable TV.
+I really enjoyed this as a kid but itโs just too goofy and campy rewatching as an adult.
+If you like these family fairy tale quest epics, this adventure is one you wouldnโt mind watching again and again, even if itโs associated with cable TV.
+I personally get bored of PG films especially after watching them in bits and pieces so many times, even if the lines are iconic.
+Offer me money and power, prepare to die!

 Recommendations